ATDevOutreach/InfraInternshipChallengeMay2018/README.md

 -  Print "Malformed input" and exit, if the line is not in the form dd/MM/YYYY
 -  Count lines from each month that appears in a line.
 The program should not count months that do not appear in any line.
 -  Print lines from 0-14th of 2018.
-Finally, the program should print each logged month with the percentage of lines of text from that month in the form:
+Finally, the program should print each logged month with the percentage of lines of text from that month in the form:<br>
    Month: XX%<br>
    Where "Month" refers to the name of that month.<br>
    For example:<br>